 Freiberg – Roter Graben

-It runs to the Freiberger Mulde River through several surcharges.
-The name refers to red, iron-rich precipitates in the trench.
-Roter Graben is currently heavily silted.
+It is fed into the Freiberger Mulde via several surcharges.
+The name refers to the red, iron-rich precipitates in the ditch.
+The red ditch is currently heavily silted up.

-Roter Graben contains approx. 13,000 m3 of ferrous mud.
-Since the trench is leaky, there is a risk of heavy metal pollution for the groundwater.
-The trench also endangers surface water if it should overflow.
-If Freiberger Mulde River floods, there is a risk that trench sediments will be mobilized and retaining walls will be torn away.
-Thus, Roter Graben endangers the soils on the banks of the Freiberger Mulde River during floods.
+The Rote Graben contains approx. 13,000 m3 of ferrous sludge.
+As the ditch is leaking, there is a risk of heavy metal contamination for the groundwater.
+Surface water is also at risk from the red ditch if the ditch overflows.
+If the Mulde floods, there is a risk of ditch sediments being mobilized and retaining walls being torn away.
+This means that the red ditch endangers the soil along the banks of the Freiberger Mulde in the event of flooding.

 History

-Nowadays, the water-bearing trench has various cuts into the Freiberger Mulde River over a section of the route, some of which are stabilized by considerable slope retaining walls.
-In the area of Halsbrücke, Roter Graben has partially disappeared.
+Over part of its length, the water-bearing ditch nowadays has various slopes into the Freiberger Mulde, some of which are stabilized by considerable retaining walls.
+In the Halsbrücke area, the Rote Graben has been partially eroded.

 Since the route from the Roter Graben in Halsbrücke corresponds to the route from the Bergmannsweg, it is a popular hiking trail today.